A Right Triangle Can Be An Isosceles Triangle

 a² + a² = c² 2a² = c² c = a√2

-This means that the hypotenuse is always √2 times the length of each leg.
+What this tells us is the hypotenuse is always √2 times the length of each leg.
 This ratio is consistent for all right isosceles triangles, regardless of their size.
 The presence of both right angle and two equal sides makes the right isosceles triangle a fundamental geometric shape with unique properties and applications.

 Trends and Latest Developments